ToasterUwU/Anti-Scalp/README.md

 - Send me a link of a product that is sold out and one link of something that is always in stock
 - Send me the selectors.json file in the directory of the anti-scalp executable

 I will add the configuration for that shop.
 Im planning on making the process automated, but its not that easy.
-So it will be a feature for the feature.
+So it will be a feature for the future.

 <br>